INSET training materials for teachers of Modern Foreign LanguagesBasic ICT

 First of all, you should consider why you need to use multimedia to deliver your materials.
 Pedagogy should always be in charge, not the technology:

 A collection of texts, images, sounds and movies in digital format is normally referred to in computer jargon as assets.
-The second step in creating a multimedia application is to gather your assets.
 You need to create a special folder on your computer where you can store the different multimedia files: e.g.the assets folder of Fun with Texts Version 4.0 looks like this in Windows Explorer:

 These are the basic ways of building up a collection of images: